timescale/docs/quick-start/ruby.md

     ```

    Now, each time you refresh the page, you can see that a record is being inserted
-   into the `tsdb` TimescaleDB database, and the counter is incremented on the page.
+   into the `tsdb` Timescale database, and the counter is incremented on the page.

 1. You need to have a lot of page loads to research and explore
     the [time_bucket] function.
 You can use [Apache Bench][ab] aka `ab` to